 Mobile Legal Services works with individuals and families throughout Southeast Michigan.
-Our elder law attorneys meet clients in their homes, nursing homes, or other convenient locations — for no additional cost — in the Downriver Detroit area and all of Monroe County, Washtenaw County, Southern Macomb County, Oakland County, and Wayne County.
+Our elder law attorneys meet clients in their homes, nursing homes, or other convenient locations — for no additional cost — in the Downriver Detroit area and all of Livingston County, Washtenaw County, Southern Macomb County, Oakland County, and Wayne County.

 Long-term care is a variety of services and supports to meet health or personal care needs over an extended period of time.
 Most long-term care is non-skilled personal care assistance, such as help performing everyday Activities of Daily Living (ADLs), which are:

 - Transferring (to or from a bed or chair)

 The goal of long-term care services is to help maximize the individual's independence and functioning at a time when they are unable to be fully independent.

 Many of these services can be performed in the home, and there are programs available for people with minimal resources to obtain in-home care.